rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 In addition to the standard JSON data types, a couple of additional data types are common to the definitions of JSContact objects and properties.

+### Context

+Contact information typically is associated with a context in which it should be used.
+For example, someone might have distinct phone numbers for work and private contexts.
+The Context data type enumerates common contexts.

+Common context values are:

+- `private`: The contact information may be used to contact the card holder in a private context.
+- `work`: The contact information may be used to contact the card holder in a professional context.
+- `other`: The contact information may be used to contact the card holder in some other context.
+A label property MAY be defined to identify its purpose.

+Additional allowed values may be defined in the properties or data types that make use of the Context data type, registered in a future RFC, or a vendor-specific value.

 ### Id

 Where `Id` is given as a data type, it means a `String` of at least 1 and a maximum of 255 octets in size, and it MUST only contain characters from the `URL and Filename Safe` base64url alphabet, as defined in Section 5 of [@RFC4648], excluding the pad character (`=`).
 This means the allowed characters are the ASCII alphanumeric characters (`A-Za-z0-9`), hyphen (`-`), and underscore (`_`).